What Configurable Reporting Means for Corporate Security Management

-When data is gathered and reported in real-time, supervisors are able to take action as reporting occurs, often with operational visibility that could allow for a proactive response against critical incidents or emergencies.
+When data is gathered and reported in real-time, corporate security management is able to take action as reporting occurs, often with operational visibility that could allow for a proactive response against critical incidents or emergencies.

 Proactive operational management is what real-time reporting provides.
 Accurately collecting and analyzing incident reporting data will help mitigating risk.
 Organized data starts with creating and using templated reports.
 Report templating is a fool-proof way to ensure that what’s collected matches up to what needs to be collected.

-Whether security teams partner with security guarding providers, manage their own in-house guards, or have a mix of both, supervisors can use reporting templates to align departmental processes for better consistency in operations.
+Whether security teams partner with security guarding providers, manage their own in-house guards, or have a mix of both, corporate security management can use reporting templates to align departmental processes for better consistency in operations.

 Consistency for maintaining reporting compliance, upholding departmental and government regulations, and ensuring if reports must be presented in hardcopy, so that they are printed accurately.